 Oncogenic mutations can cause the affected genes to be overexpressed (e.g., gene amplification) or produce mutated proteins whose activity is dysregulated (e.g., point mutations, truncations, and fusions).
 Examples include proteins involved in signaling pathways that are commonly activated in many physiological responses, such as growth factor receptor tyrosine kinases (RTKs; e.g., the epidermal growth factor receptor, EGFR), small GTPases (e.g., Ras), serine/threonine kinases (e.g., Raf and Akt), cytoplasmic tyrosine kinases (e.g., Src and Abl), lipid kinases (e.g., phosphoinositide 3-kinases, PI3Ks), as well as nuclear receptors (e.g., the estrogen receptor, ER).
-Components of developmental signaling pathways, such as Wnt, Hedgehog (Hh), Hippo, and Notch can also be affected, as can downstream nuclear targets of signaling pathways-for example, transcription factors (e.g., Myc and NF- $\kappa$ B), chromatin remodelers (e.g., EZH2), and cell cycle effectors (e.g., cyclins).
+Components of developmental signaling pathways, such as Wnt, Hedgehog (Hh), Hippo, and Notch can also be affected, as can downstream nuclear targets of signaling pathways-for example, transcription factors (e.g., Myc and NF-κB), chromatin remodelers (e.g., EZH2), and cell cycle effectors (e.g., cyclins).

 Alternatively, deletions and other mutations can inactivate negative regulators that normally function as tumor suppressors.
 Indeed, one of the most commonly mutated genes in cancer is the tumor suppressor p53, the so-called "guardian of the genome." p53 is a critical hub that controls cell proliferation and stress signals such as apoptosis and DNA damage responses (see below). pRB and CKIs such as p16 are other tumor suppressors whose mutation deregulates the cell cycle.
-Many tumor suppressors function as negative regulators of cytoplasmic signaling-for example, the adenomatous polyposis coli protein (APC) is a negative regulator of the PI3K-Akt pathway.
+Many tumor suppressors function as negative regulators of cytoplasmic signaling-for example, the adenomatous polyposis coli protein (APC) is a negative regulator of the Wnt pathway, and the lipid phosphatase PTEN is a negative regulator of the PI3K-Akt pathway.